The frontrunners? | 2023 DENVER MAYOR'S RACE

 Romer is a former state legislator who ran for mayor in 2010 and lost to Hancock; Zavaras, a former Denver police chief, ran in 2003 and lost to John Hickenlooper, now Colorado's U.S. senator; and, Early, who died recently, vied for the seat in 1991 and lost to Wellington Webb.

-Welchert said fundraising is the first primary factor, and, by that standard, Rougeout, Brough, Herod and Ortega have put themselves in a position to compete.
+Welchert said fundraising is the first primary factor, and, by that standard, Rougeot, Brough, Herod and Ortega have put themselves in a position to compete.

 "Ortega has the best potential voter base followed by Herod," Welchert said.
 "That means they can do with one dollar what others will need 5-10 dollars to do."